mchmarny/dapr-demos/setup/README.md

 To configure external access

+* `make ip` (optional) to create static IP in the cluster resource group
+* `make certs` to create TLS certs using letsencrypt
-* `make ingress` to configures Ngnx ingress, SSL termination, Dapr API auth
+* `make ingress` to configures NGNX ingress, SSL termination, Dapr API auth
 * `make dns` to configure your DNS service for custom domain support
 * `make test` to test deployment